-shedding, though ineffective for initiating hair growth in any form of 'treatment' capacity with the possible exception of the autoimmune disorder Alopecia Areata.
+shedding, though ineffective for initiating hair growth in any form of 'treatment' capacity with the possible exception of the autoimmune disorder Alopecia Areata

 Now, however, scientists from the UK and Germany have discovered a completely new way of using one particular scent for preventing baldness

 Their small-scale research has shown that a chemical which produces the same smell as sandalwood can influence hair follicles into both slowing down hair loss

 Affects hair growth cycle

 Researchers from the Monasterium Laboratory, Skin and Hair Research Solutions GmbH and the Department of Cell Physiology, Faculty Biology and Biotechnology at Ruhr-University Bochum, both in Germany, and the Centre for Dermatology Research, MAHSC and NIHR Biomedical Research Centre at the UK's University of Manchester published their findings in the Nature Communications